 I am once again amazed at his hubris that he would not even apologize for what he has done.

 His action reeks of irony.
-Here is a person who tells the world that he is so inclusive that he should be a Chief Equity and Inclusion Officer anywhere, let alone a college, yet his actions shows he is anything but inclusive.
-In fact he should be the Chief Inequity and “Uninclusion” Officer.
+Here is a person who tells the world that he is so inclusive that he should be a Chief Equity and Inclusion Officer anywhere, let alone a college, yet his actions show he is anything but inclusive.
+In fact, he should be the Chief Inequity and “Uninclusion” Officer.

 Meanwhile on his Facebook page post in which he stated he “deeply regret posting the picture on my Facebook page”, people have made the following comments:

 - Grateful for your presence and courage.
 Thank you Jorge.

 - We appreciate all that you do for Battle Creek.
 Much love and respect to you.

 - With deep respect and love for the way you have inspired so many of us to live our lives with integrity.

 Really “grateful for your courage”.
 What courage?
 He is refusing to apologize.

 “We appreciate all that you do for Battle Creek.”
 What exactly has he done for Battle Creek?
 I have covered Battle Creek for years now and never heard of him.
 I can tell you what he has now done for Battle Creek: he has brought shame to it and KCC.